Five Zero Waste Bathroom Swaps under €10

 Here’s a round up of some of our most popular products all under a tenner.

-Available in 1 month or 2 month supply with or without fluoride, these babies give a nice lather, just like regular toothpaste, so they don’t feel quite as alien if you’re switching for the first time.
+Available in 2 month supply with or without fluoride and packed in a home compostable bag, these babies give a nice lather, just like regular toothpaste, so they don’t feel quite as alien if you’re switching for the first time.

 I’d recommend placing them in a lidded glass jar if storing them out in the open.
 The steam from the shower/bath could cause them to soften and crumble.
 Although even as a powder, they still make for an very effective teeth clean.